falk-m/grav-plugin-admin-blocks/README.md

 To install the plugin manually, download the ZIP version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then rename the folder to `admin-addon-blocks`.

 ## Configuration

+After installation the plugin is enabled by default.
+There are also new page type 'Blocks' available in the admin interface.

+This page type is only for testing and presentation.
+You should extend our blueprints and theme.

 ### Admin Tool Web Interface